Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Energy extraction from the quantum-corrected BH

 \subsection{Energy extraction}

 Next, we investigate the electric Penrose process for charged particles around this quantum-corrected BH.
-We consider a test particle, denoted as particle 1, initially moving toward the BH from a distant location.
-At a certain point outside the event horizon, it splits into two fragments (denoted as particles 2 and 3).
+We consider an idealized astrophysical environment: a massive BH with no other massive objects in its vicinity, and its spacetime background remains stationary for a certain period of time.
+There is no plasma or accretion disk around the BH.
+A charged test particle, labeled particle 1, with mass much smaller than that of the BH, moves in the equatorial plane and is initially heading toward the BH from a distant location.
+At a certain point outside the event horizon, it splits into two fragments (denoted as particles 2 and 3), and the resulting fragments continue to move in the equatorial plane of the BH.
 At this moment, particle 2 is located within its corresponding generalized ergoregion, possessing negative energy and eventually falling into the BH.
 In contrast, particle 3 carries energy greater than that of particle 1.
 For simplicity, we assume the splitting point coincides with the turning points $r_t$ of all three particles.

 In this process, both the particle charge $e$ and the 4-momentum $P^a$ are conserved, yielding